ittiwatwhangdee/ittiwatwhangdee/README.md

 ## Ittiwat Whangdee
+Hello there!
 I’m a UX/UI Designer base on Thailand.
 My goal is to creative purposeful products with the user mind.
 I explore the big picture and obsess over small details to deliver the best solution.
+Enhancing the overall user experience and making the platforms intuitive and accessible.

 ## Skills and Experiences
 * 💻 UI Designer